KainosSoftwareLtd/vision-processing-web-tool/README.md

 - webapp/tensorflow_images/split/validation

 The images when trained will be split in training and validation sets.

-3. If you want to change the tool and upload to your own repository, there a few steps you will need to take.

-      a.

 4. machine-learning.py is where you can tweak the key ML components (epochs etc)